1800s.

 1985

 In the period 1985–1987 the shipyard dedicated most of its resources to the booming scallop dredging business.
-The yard built equipment for vessels and manufactured dredges.
+The yard developed dredges, manufactured them, and equipped the vessels for scallop dredging.

 1987

-In 1987 Tender Bali and Tender Banf arrived from the Ivory Coast, having been bought by a local shipping company intending to use them as trawlers on the north west coast of America.
+In 1987 Tender Bali and Tender Banf arrived from the Ivory Coast, having been bought by a local shipping company intending to use them as trawlers on the northwest coast of America.
 At the request of Ulstein, Larsnes Mek.
 Verksted provided steelwork and equipment for one of the two vessels.
-Both ships were unrecognisable once they had been completed.
+Both ships were unrecognizable once they had been completed.
+The yard also built steel units for other shipyards in the region in this period.

 1996

-Following a period of sectional work, repairs and maintenance, the shipyard began to produce newbuilds in 1996.
+Following a period of sectional work, repairs, and maintenance, the shipyard began to produce newbuilds in 1996.
 The first vessel was MS Hovden Senior, a 21.3 m long combined Danish/purse seiner.
 The hull was built in Poland.
-The ties that were forged at the time become important to the shipyard in the years that followed.
+The ties that were forged in Poland at that time, become important to the shipyard in the years that followed.

 1998